+'''

+(cf. 0450 - Comprehensive Safety Plan)

 (cf. 1112- Media Relations)

+'''

 After any suicide or attempted suicide by a student, the Superintendent or designee shall provide an opportunity for all staff who responded to the incident to debrief, evaluate the effectiveness of the strategies used, and make recommendations for future actions.